comp500/cs-docs-mkdocs/docs/about.md

 ## Licensing
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">AQA Computer Science Documentation</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/comp500/cs-docs-mkdocs/" property="cc:attributionName" rel="cc:attributionURL">comp500</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

+Portions (currently parts of section 4.5.1) of this site are taken from the (now defunct) [docs.terminal.ink](https://github.com/Terminal/docs.terminal.ink) site, licensed under CC-BY-SA 4.0, the same license as this website, produced by 7coil.

 Due to the website using MkDocs and Material for MkDocs, the website (but not the source code on GitHub) is also covered by the following licenses:

 ### MkDocs license (BSD)